patrick-crawford/WEB322-Backup/getting-started-with-cyclic.md

 ![Cyclic Logo](/media/cyclic-logo.png)

-The main server environment that we will be using in WEB322 is **Cyclic**.
+The main server environment that we will be using in WEB322 is [Cyclic](https://www.cyclic.sh/).
 From their website:

 > **CYCLIC IS SERVERLESS**
 >